Marvin Humes: Beginnings and The X Factor

-In 2008, UFO auditioned for the fifth series of The X Factor, but had to change their name because it was already being used by another group, so they decided to go with the name JLS (an initialism of Jack the Lad Swing, the style created with Tracklacers some months ago).
-Following the elimination of girl groups Bad Lashes and Girlband in weeks one and two respectively, JLS were Louis Walsh's last remaining act in the competition, but throughout the live shows the judges called them the best band to come out of The X Factor.
+In 2008, UFO auditioned for the fifth series of The X Factor, but had to change their name because it was already being used by another group.
+They decided to go with the name JLS (an initialism of Jack the Lad Swing, the style created with Tracklacers some months prior).
+Following the elimination of girl groups Bad Lashes and Girlband in weeks one and two respectively, JLS were Louis Walsh's last remaining act in the competition, but, throughout the live shows, the judges called them the best band to come out of The X Factor.
 In week 7, JLS were in the bottom two along with Rachel Hylton.
 However, they survived, thanks to votes from Walsh, Cheryl Cole and Simon Cowell.
 Cowell stated when casting his deciding vote that JLS did not deserve to be in the bottom two.
-In week 8, JLS performed "...Baby One More Time" and received negative comments from two of the four judges, with Cowell saying "at the moment you're out", but after their second performance, "You Light Up My Life", Cowell commented that they were "back in the race" and that they could "have a hit record" with the performance.
+In week 8, JLS performed "...Baby One More Time" and received negative comments from two of the four judges, with Cowell saying "At the moment you're out."
+However, after their second performance, "You Light Up My Life", Cowell commented that they were "back in the race" and that they could "have a hit record" with that performance.

 In week 9, JLS performed "Umbrella" and "I'm Already There".
 Cowell then predicted they would win the competition.
-They made it to the final and performed their own version of the winner's song, "Hallelujah", which the other finalist Alexandra Burke also performed.
-The public voted for the second time that night and Burke won the competition, JLS becoming the runners up.
-They were the fourth band to make the final.
-Following their success on The X Factor, Cowell's record company, Syco, were going to sign JLS; however, Cowell revoked this offer, having instead decided to focus on Alexandra Burke.
+They made it to the final and performed their own version of the winner's song, "Hallelujah", which the other finalist, and eventual winner, Alexandra Burke also performed.
+JLS were the fourth band to make the final of the competition.
+Following their success on The X Factor, Cowell's record company, Syco, were going to sign JLS; however, Cowell revoked this offer, deciding instead to focus solely on winner Burke.
 JLS's manager thought the band would be well suited to Epic Records, with whom they signed a record contract in January 2009.